Last updated onwith updated retailer links.

-We’ll be looking specifically at which camping mattresses or sleeping pads are ‘best’ for cycle touring and bikepacking trips – and how the definition of ‘best’ might differ depending on personal preferences and the details of your planned ride.
+We’ll be looking at which camping mattresses or sleeping pads are ‘best’ for cycle touring and bikepacking trips – and how the definition of ‘best’ might differ depending on personal preferences and the details of your planned ride.

+But for now, let’s get back to camping mattresses for bicycle travellers.
 Are you sitting (or lying) comfortably?
 Then I’ll begin…

 Camping Mattresses for Cycle Touring & Bikepacking – The Basics